Galaxi

 Galaxi (also Galaxy) is the common name of a series of mass-produced roller coasters manufactured primarily by Italian company S.D.C, which went bankrupt in 1993.
-The roller coaster design was first used in the 1970s, and as of 2009, sixteen Galaxi coasters are still in park-based operation, across the North American, European, and Australian continents, with another two "Standing But Not Operating".
+The roller coaster design was first used in the 1970s, and as of 2009, sixteen Galaxi coasters are still in park-based operation, across the North American, European, and Australian continents, with another two "standing but not operating".
 At least 37 amusement parks are operating or have previously operated Galaxi coasters; this does not include those owned by funfairs and traveling ride companies.

 Layout

 The Galaxi has a track length of 335 m, with a ride time of 122 seconds and a maximum speed just over 50 km/h.
 The track is steel.
 Trains consist of two four-seat cars, making 8 passengers per train.
 The ride is designed to be transportable, and disassembles onto seven trailers.

-In Pop Culture
+In pop culture

 In the season 4 CSI episode "Turn of the Screws", the subject of the main investigation is a Galaxi coaster.
 A sabotaged train with five passengers derailed and landed in a nearby parking lot, killing the riders and revealing the body of a park employee hidden in the trunk of a car.
 The Galaxi used for filming was Screaming Mummy at Pharaoh's Lost Kingdom.